lummax/librcimmixcons/README.md

 This is not usable an the moment.
 Major TODOs are:

 - TESTING
-- Implement backup tracing immix collector
-- Optimize `GCHeader` fields and use limited reference count bits
 - Implement opportunistic proactive and reactive defragmentation
+- Implement the overflow allocator for medium sized objects
 - Implement a Large-Object-Space
+- Optimize `GCHeader` fields and use limited reference count bits
 - Implement multi-threading (only single-thread applications are supported right now)
+- Improve performance

 Building
 --------